 Nantucket, MA 02584

 Kick back and enjoy Bluegrass and Seagrass.
-Live Bluegrass Music overlooking the Seagrass and Sand Dunes of Jetties Beach… Join us for this delicious kick-off to your full day of NWF events and activities.
+Live Bluegrass Music by Lucas Hudgins & the First Cousins - overlooking the Seagrass and Sand Dunes of Jetties Beach… Join us for this delicious kick-off to your full day of NWF events and activities.
 Enjoy some bubbles from G.H.
 Mumm, an Aperol Spritz or a famous Tito’s Handmade Vodka Bloody Mary as you taste the amazing dishes that our chefs have in store for you.
 Shrimp and grits, farm fresh eggs, sausage and some fine chef entertainment on the grill.
 This will be a hearty meal to start your NWF Marathon Friday!

 - Geoff Lazlo